Liberation (Christina Aguilera album): Music and lyrics

 Lewis Hamilton is featured on the R&B song "Pipe", under the pseudonym XNDA.

-Liberation is a pop, R&B and hip hop record, with soul, reggae, trap, Southern rock and dancehall elements.
+Liberation is an R&B and hip-hop record, with soul, reggae, trap, Southern rock, and dancehall elements.
 It was described as a "hip-hop and R&B inspired" album by Billboard.
 Aguilera commented: "To me, there's nothing like an amazing hip-hop beat," while also claiming: "At the end of the day, I am a soul singer.
 When you strip back the words 'pop star' and the many things that I've done, singing soulfully is where my core, my root and my heart really is.
 And as you can see, it's what I'm inspired by."
 The New York Timess chief critic Jon Pareles noted that on the album Aguilera largely concentrates on such themes as "trauma, lust, resistance, obsession and, finally, lasting love."

 The album opens with the eponymous composition, "Liberation", written by Nicholas Britell.
 We hear the voices of laughing children, the melody has a cinematic quality and is played on the piano.
 This instrumental prelude, lasting no more than two minutes, emphasizes the essence of freedom and being oneself.
 Billboard described the third track, "Maria", as "a pulsing, intricately orchestrated piece that includes a Michael Jackson sample and an extended introduction in which Aguilera sings from The Sound of Music."
 Aguilera commented that the influence behind the title was Julie Andrews' character in the film as well, as her middle name, adding: "Within my house a form of escape for me was opening my bedroom's window and singing out to the world pretending that I was her.
 It's about getting back to that little girl who just wants to sing for all the right reasons, not necessarily for charting and all the things that this business kind of does to you over the years and shaping how you look at making music."
 On "Maria", Aguilera adapts a "bluesy lower range" and sings about existential misery.

-It is followed by a "funky rock-driven" track titled "Sick of Sittin'", which features hard-rock guitar riffs and was inspired by the music of Janis Joplin.
+"Sick of Sittin'" features hard-rock guitar riffs and was inspired by the music of Janis Joplin.
 The song's lyrics were characterized as "thrillingly acerbic" by The Guardians Alim Kheraj, and Aguilera explained that they "were born out of feeling stagnant in one place for too long, feeling a little asleep at the wheel.
 Anytime that you get just too comfortable in a place where you just feel that you're not living up to your full potential it's time to flip the script and move."